 One of his first Street Stocks was a Blue Chevelle car number 62.
 We think he bought the car from my neighbor, Terry Deckman (not Billy), remember this is two 60-year old’s trying to remember history.
 Terry raced the car twice and stuffed it into the Riverside front straight wall on the white flag lap leading his second and last ever race.
 That was enough for Terry he sold it to our inductee.
 While he competed in the #62 he also raced the #153 in competition with his brother in the #53.
 His older brother earned the 1988 Modified Championship at Lakeside Speedway.

 The driver we are inducting into the Racingkc.com Hall of Fame today is mostly known for driving the yellow race car #30, Dennis Gann.
 In his time, he was the driver to beat in the street stock class.

-Dennis grew up along Chouteau Traffic Way and has been a truck driver most of his life.
+Dennis grew up along Chouteau Traffic Way and has been a truck driver most of his life, he even got once injured by a eighteen-wheel semi-truck.
 When his home was taken to expand Chouteau, he moved to a house on Parvin Road.
 He is not done with racing as he and his brother Pat are putting together an E-Mod.
 He misses the nights they would sit out back at Riverside and party until the sun came up the next morning.

 Probably the best story was the night at Riverside they broke a driveshaft during the heat race.
 In a story that surely tells you how time has changed they borrowed a driveshaft from someone’s car who was parked near the pit gate.
 Before printing this story, I checked, and the statute of limitations has expired on the borrowed and never returned driveshaft.
 Oh, the good old days of racing!
 Congratulations Dennis Gann our latest inductee into the Racingkc.com Hall of Fame.